SLUBioinformaticsInfrastructure/2017-12-14-r_phd_day/README.md

 =======

-This repository is the website for the PhD day of the VMF PhD student council.
+This repository is the website for the R day for PIs organised by SLUBI
-During this PhD day we will teach the R programming language.

 Although the teaching style and materials will be inspired by [Data Carpentry](http://datacarpentry.org), this is **not** an affiliated